CerebrasResearch/RevBiFPN/README.md

 ### Classification
 For classification, we train RevBiFPN using [pytorch-image-models' trian.py](https://github.com/rwightman/pytorch-image-models/blob/master/train.py).
-Hyperparameters can be found in the [paper](https://arxiv.org/abs/TODO).
+Hyperparameters can be found in the [RevBiFPN paper](https://arxiv.org/abs/2206.14098).

 Note: running  `python revbifpn.py`, will instantiate and produce network MAC / parameter counts for RevBiFPN-S0 through RevBiFPN-S6 (uses [thop](https://pypi.org/project/thop/)).

 ### Detection and Segmentation
 For detection and segmentation we use [MMDetection](https://github.com/open-mmlab/mmdetection).